 - Creativity, individuality, and critical thought is encouraged, rather than conformance

 - Have confidence to ask questions when you don’t know something

 - Your education is never complete, there is always something new to learn

 - This concept is also known as Groupthink, the phenomena of individuals in social groups to suppress dissenting opinions in order to promote group harmony. [see Wikipedia])

 - Thornhill, Wallace; Talbott, David; Thunderbolts of the Gods; 2005; Page 11

 - Pollack, Gerald; The Fourth Phase of Water; 2013; Page xiii

-(Pt.
-2 will be released soon, read the full text here)
+(read part 2 of this article here, read the full text here)